-When you choose this menu option, the mouse pointer tracks a pair of cross-wires.
+When you choose any of the new frame menu options, the mouse pointer tracks a pair of cross-wires.
 Position them where the top left-hand corner of the frame is to be.
 Press and hold down the Select mouse button.
-Drag the cross-wires to where you want the bottom righthand corner to be.
+Drag the cross-wires to where you want the bottom right-hand corner to be.
 When in position, release Select.
 The newly created frame is always the selected frame and has the eight frame-handles around its edge.